Hennepin Probate / Mental Health Court

 When commencing or account hearing petitions are filed, the actions will be scheduled on the following days:

-• Formal Estates (Commencing) - Monday mornings and every other Thursday afternoon;
+• Formal Estates (Commencing) - Mondays

-• Guardian/Conservator (Commencing) - Tuesday, Wednesday or Thursday mornings;
+• Guardian/Conservator (Commencing) - Tuesdays and Thursdays

-• Guardian/Conservator (Accounts) Tuesday late morning and afternoons;
+• Guardian/Conservator (Accounts) - Tuesdays and Thursdays

 The filing party must include either a cover letter with the petition, or the party must add a comment in the eFile & Serve envelope specifying the dates that will not work for his/her schedule, if conflicts exist.
 If you don't include specific dates, then we will assume the matter may be scheduled on any date.
 The court will notify the filing party of the hearing date as soon as possible.
 Court hearings are typically scheduled within 45 to 60 days of receiving a petition.